Women and Sex Addiction: Facts and Statistics

 Sex addiction affects both men and women.
 Numerous studies have found that it’s become a growing problem.
 According to research from BedBible Research Center, 21 million Americans are sex addicts.

-Another study found that 4.7 million Americans spend up to 11 hours per week looking at adult websites, according to Mayo Clinic.
-There have been questions regarding female sex addicts.
+Another study found that 4.7 million Americans spend up to 11 hours per week looking at adult websites.
+This has also led to questions regarding sex addiction in females.

-There is growing research on this subject.
-Unfortunately, many women are unlikely to seek help due to shame or stigma associated with the addiction.
-They also feel uncomfortable joining a support group due to being outnumbered.
+There is growing research on this subject, but more is needed.
+In fact, there is still debate around sex addiction overall as a standalone diagnosable condition.
+As a result, many women are unlikely to seek help due to shame or stigma associated with it.
+Some have also felt uncomfortable joining a support group due to the traditional male-heavy gender split.

 Signs of a Female Sex Addict